Assessments.

 6. Musicality

-When assessing musicality, we are looking at your ability to coordinate your movements with the music.
+When assessing musicality, we are looking at the ability to coordinate your movements with the music.

 Our ideal dancer can feel the pulse of the music and can consistently move with the beat.
 They can shift between different rhythms with their partner (doubletimes, halftimes, pauses, etc).
 They understand the natural / default timing of the movements and how to alter them.
 Their musical interpretation is a direct response to the mood and color of the music, without sacrificing connection with their partner.